R. Chandru

-Mylari Ramiah Chandru (born 7 February 1980) is an Indian film writer, director and producer who works primarily in Kannada cinema.
-He is most Known for the 2008 film Taj Mahal.
+Mylari Ramiah Chandrashekar is an Indian film director, screenwriter and producer who works primarily in Kannada cinema.
+He is best known for romantic dramas Taj Mahal (2008), Mylari (2010) and Charminar (2013).

-Early life
+Early life and career

-R Chandrashekar was born to M Ramaiah and Lakshmi Devamma in Keshavavara, Chikkaballapur.
-He developed the art of writing from his early childhood and also published a few of his stories on Kannada news papers.
-His early adulthood was mostly spent helping his father in agriculture.

-Career

-R Chandru started his film career as an assistant to director S. Narayan for a serial Bhageerathi.
-In the year 2008, Chandru made his debut as a director and writer in the 'Taj Mahal' Starring Ajay Rao and Pooja Gandhi.
-Followed by 2009 movie Prem Kahani. in the year 2010 he directed one of the blockbuster Kannada cinema Mylari starring Shivrajkumar and Sadha.
+Chandru started his film career as an assistant to director S. Narayan while working in the TV show Bhageerathi.
+In the year 2008, Chandru made his debut as a director and writer in the Taj Mahal starring Ajay Rao and Pooja Gandhi.
+Followed by 2009 movie Prem Kahani.
+In the year 2010 he directed the blockbuster film Mylari starring Shivrajkumar and Sadha.

 Most of his films are musical entertainers.
-Likewise he directed and produced one of the famous movies of Kannada Film Industry Charminar in the year 2013.

-After achieving considerable success in the industry, Chandru has opened a production house under the banner 'Sri Sideshwara enterprises' with an intention of helping budding talents.

-In 2023, Chandru released his latest film, the period epic Kabzaa, about an air force pilot who becomes a gangster in1971.
-The movie was made with the budget of over 100 crores.
-The film released in Kannada, Hindi, Telugu, Tamil, Malayalam.
-The movie stars Upendra and Sudeep in the lead roles, respectively as Arkeshwara and Bakshi, while Shriya Saran plays the female lead Madhumati.
-The music for this film was composed by Ravi Basrur.
-Although the film received mixed reviews, Chandru has confirmed a sequel.
+Likewise he directed and produced Charminar in the year 2013.
+After achieving considerable success in the industry, Chandru has opened the production company Sri Sideshwara enterprises.
+In 2023, Chandru directed the period epic Kabzaa, about an air force pilot who becomes a gangster in1971.
+The film was made with the budget of over 100 crores.